SH20RAJ/SocialScribe/README.md

 ## Contributing 🤝

 We welcome contributions!
 If you'd like to contribute, fork the repository and submit a pull request.
-Here’s how:
+Here's how:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).